mathematisse/My_Hunter/README.md

 In this game, your goal is to shoot flying ducks with a laser-gun.

-As time pass by, more and more ducks will take-off and start fly around.
+As time pass by, more and more ducks will take-off and start flying around.

 When the red bar is filled, it's over, you died intoxicated with guam!

+**If the game closes suddenly, it is because you lost.
+Your score will be saved**

 The Orange and Green bars represents the reload and energy storage state of your laser gun.